massimo-nocentini/microkanrenpy/docs/source/write_the_doc.rst

 *You only get contributions after you have users (aka, to whet your appetite).*
-    Although I've played with ηkanren mostly by writing down definitions in the context of sexp, namely ``cons`` cells manipulations, I believe of interest the definition of a generic machine to be configured with *arbitrary inference rules*: this allows us to implement a relational interpreter for some *process
+    Although I've played with μkanren mostly by writing down definitions in the context of sexp, namely ``cons`` cells manipulations, I believe of interest the definition of a generic machine to be configured with *arbitrary inference rules*: this allows us to implement a relational interpreter for some *process